geodesymiami/rsmas_insar/README.md

 echo DONE;
 ```

-* Get the python scripts plus notebooks from other group members.
-Put all your code into these directories and occasionaly push to github so that they will be available to others.
+* Get the python scripts plus notebooks from other group members (all your code should be here) (optional)

 ```
 cd $RSMASINSAR_HOME/sources;